• Skip to primary navigation

 Here is the spot that I decided would be my garden.
 I had a tall maple tree there with girdled roots and it was dying.
 My choices were to make this into a nice lawn or a vegetable garden.
 I choose the garden.

-What I used for my raised beds.
+Campfire rings used for my raised garden beds

 Alternatives and inexpensive raised garden bed ideas.